tslocke/hobocookbook/gitorials/subsite.markdown

 If you don't currently have a User model, type:

-    $ ruby script/generate hobo_user_model User
-    $ ruby script/generate hobo_user_controller User
+    $ hobo g user_resource User
-    $ ruby script/generate hobo_migration
+    $ hobo g migration

-The last generator will ask you for a generator name, and then ask if you wish to run the migration immediately.
+The last generator will ask if you wish to run the migration immediately.
 Enter "m" to tell it to do so.

 The following pages will now be available: